 Formation of Our Land

-To understand the formation of this region, we must develop a different sense of space and time spanning thousand of miles and millions of years.
+To understand the formation of our region, we must develop a different sense of space and time spanning thousands of miles and millions of years.
 We must imagine changes beyond our perception, of continents moving, mountains uplifting and eroding, of canyons slowly being carved by water, glaciers advancing and retreating.
 We must follow the slow, gradual change of life's evolution, of plants and animals adapting to changing environments or disappearing into extinction.
-Occasionally we may experience violent evidence of the slow changes of ongoing natural cycles in the form of earthquakes, volcanic eruptions, hurricanes and forest fires.
-Such events remind us that we are somehow a part of the continuing process of change.

 In this gallery, visitors can view fossils from our region and beyond, including trilobites, fossil plants, a mammoth tooth, and the skull of a giant beaver.
 Children are invited to touch real dinosaur footprints and peak below the surface in a cutaway display of an archeological excavation.